Ayurvedic Diet to Prepare You for Your First Pregnancy

 4th Month

-Butter produced from milk, rice with curd, coconut water, fruit juice, Hridya fruits such as mango, watermelon, yellow pumpkin, white pumpkin, snake gourd (Chichinda), berries, Amratak (ambada), and pomegranate must to be consumed.
+Butter produced from milk, rice with curd, coconut water, fruit juice, Hridya fruits such as mango, watermelon, yellow pumpkin, white pumpkin, snake gourd (Chichinda), berries, Amratak (ambada), and pomegranate must be consumed.

 5th Month